Alexander von Humboldt: Religion

-Personal life
+Sociality

 Much of Humboldt's private life remains a mystery because he destroyed his private letters.
 While a gregarious personality, he may have harbored a sense of social alienation, which drove his passion for escape through travel.

+Sexuality

 Humboldt never married: while he was friendly with a number of women, including Henriette, the wife of his mentor Marcus Herz, his sister-in-law Caroline von Humboldt stated "nothing will ever have a great influence on Alexander that doesn't come through men".
 He had many strong male friendships, and at times had romances with men.

 As a student he became infatuated with Wilhelm Gabriel Wegener, a theology student, penning a succession of letters expressing his "fervent love".
-At 25 he met Reinhardt von Haeften (1772–1803), a 21-year-old lieutenant, with whom he lived and travelled for two years, and to whom he wrote in 1794: "I only live through you, my good precious Reinhardt".
+At 25 he met Reinhardt von Haeften (1772–1803), a 22-year-old lieutenant, with whom he lived and travelled for two years, and to whom he wrote in 1794: "I only live through you, my good precious Reinhardt".
 When von Haeften became engaged, Humboldt begged to remain living with him and his wife: "Even if you must refuse me, treat me coldly with disdain, I should still want to be with you... the love I have for you is not just friendship or brotherly love, it is veneration".

 A traveling companion in the Americas for five years was Aimé Bonpland, and in Quito in 1802 he met the Ecuadorian aristocrat Don Carlos Montúfar, who travelled with Humboldt to Europe and lived with him.
 In France, Humboldt travelled and lived with the physicist and balloonist Joseph Louis Gay-Lussac.
 Later he had a deep friendship with the married French astronomer François Arago, whom he met daily for 15 years.